The Band's Visit (musical)

-Productions
+Production History

+Off-Broadway (2016-2017)

 The original production premiered in Off-Broadway previews at the Atlantic Theater Company on November 11, 2016, had its official opening on December 8, 2016, and closed on January 8, 2017.
 The musical was developed and produced with support from the National Endowment for the Arts, the Laurents/Hatcher Foundation, and the National Alliance for Musical Theatre's National Fund for New Musicals.
 Harold Prince was slated to direct but withdrew due to scheduling conflicts.
 He was replaced by David Cromer, with choreography by Patrick McCollum, movement by Lee Sher, and starring Tony Shalhoub, Katrina Lenk, and John Cariani.

+Broadway (2017-2019)

 The musical began previews on Broadway on October 7, 2017, at the Ethel Barrymore Theatre prior to an official opening on November 9, 2017.
 On September 10, 2018, the producers announced that it had recouped its $8.75 million capitalization cost.
 The Broadway production closed on April 7, 2019 after 589 regular and 36 preview performances.

+US National Tour (2019-2023)

 The musical began its first national tour at the Providence Performing Arts Center in Providence, Rhode Island on June 25, 2019.
-The tour will have 27 stops across North America.
+The tour had 27 stops across North America.
+The tour concluded in June 2023.

-The musical had its international premiere in Manila, Philippines, with a preview performance on March 10, 2020, at the Carlos P. Romulo Auditorium.
-The show was scheduled to have its full opening on March 13, 2020, at the but it was cancelled due to the COVID-19 pandemic.
-The show features Menchu Lauchengco-Yulo, Rody Vera, Nino Alejandro, Reb Atadero, Steven Conde, Maronne Cruz, Rhenwyn Gabalonzo, Jep Go, Leanne Mamonong, Jill Peña, Bibo Reyes, Dean Rosen, and Floyd Tena.
+London (2022)

 The musical had its European premiere at the Donmar Warehouse in London directed by artistic director Michael Longhurst from 28 September to 3 December 2022.

+Tel Aviv (2026)

+On September 1, 2025, it was announced that the original Cromer-directed production would play a limited run in Tel Aviv, performances scheduled to begin on January 8, 2026.
+It was also announced that actors Sasson Gabai and Miri Mesika are scheduled to reprise their roles as Tewfiq and Dina which they've previously played on Broadway and in London (respectively).
+The show is set to perform at Shlomo Arena in Tel Aviv.